A Learning With Errors based encryption scheme for dynamic controllers that discloses residue signal for anomaly detection: Proposed Encryption Scheme

-Now, we follow the procedure of \cite[Chapter~13]{Khalil96} to derive the Byrnes-Isidori normal form of \eqref{eq:system_unenc}.
-Before proceeding, we let the modulus $q$ be chosen as a prime number, so that the set $\Z_q$ with the modular addition and multiplication becomes a field.
-This is because, for any nonzero element $\mathrm{a}\in\Z_q$, there exists a unique multiplicative inverse $\mathrm{b}\in\Z_q$ such that $\mathrm{a}\mathrm{b}~\mathrm{mod}\,q = 1$.
-This allows us to regard the state space $\Z_q^n$ as a {\it vector space over the field $\Z_q$}.
+We follow the procedure of \cite[Chapter~13]{Khal96} to derive the Byrnes-Isidori normal form of the system \eqref{eq:bDyn}.
+Before proceeding, let us fix the modulus $q$ as a prime number, so that $\bbZ_q$ equipped with the modular addition and multiplication becomes a field \cite[Chapter~2.3]{Hung12}.
+Then, for any nonzero element $a\in\bbZ_q$, there exists a unique multiplicative inverse $a^{-1}\in\bbZ_q$ such that $aa^{-1}~\mathrm{mod}\, q = 1$.
+This allows us to regard $\bbZ_q^n$ as a \emph{vector space over the field $\bbZ_q$}, enabling the use of standard linear algebraic notions---such as linear independence, basis, and rank---that have been developed for arbitrary fields in \cite[Chapter~1]{Frie14}.